It’s a new year. Everyone is setting goals, people are tacking their clutter and I’m pondering what this year holds for me.

-My home is our haven – soothing, beautiful, comforting, but sometimes, cluttered.
-I’ve come to terms with the fact that my biggest home hurdle is dealing with aspects of clutter.
+My home is our haven – soothing, beautiful, comforting, but sometimes, admittedly cluttered.
+I’ve come to terms with the fact that my biggest home hurdle is dealing with all aspects of it.

 Some days, I manage it well, other days, I step over it.
 I’ll get there, eventually, but feel free to join me if this is a struggle as well.
 No unrealistic cleaning lists, no “everything has to have a place immediately.”
 Is there something we can do this January 2016 that would be helpful for us to do together?
 I’m all for accountability.

-While I shared this post one year ago, I am still trying to put one foot in front of the other and conquer it!
+While I shared this post a few years ago, I am still trying to put one foot in front of the other and conquer it!

 I was reading this Washington Post article full of “practical advice when kids have too much stuff,” and it really got me thinking.
 Eliminating excess can be quite the project for any of us.
 It’s a big reason the Clutter Countdown is so important to Jen and all of us!
 So I started thinking.